x0rzkov/scrp/README.md

 A horizontally (infinitely) scalable webscraper in Go.
 Based on Docker swarm, Cassandra, Traefik, colly, gRPC, and my other [boilerplate](https://github.com/dioptre/gtrpc).

 # Note
-You could probably just use colly.
+You could probably just use colly...
+Especially if you don't care about scalability.

 # Why
 I built this to distribute scraping across multiple servers, so as to go undetected.
 I could have used proxies, but wanted to reuse the code for other distributed apps.